Is it Really a Blue Monday Or Just a Nice Song?

-If you can, go for a run, a bike ride, or workout with an online personal trainer.
+If you can, go for a run, a bike ride, or work out with an online personal trainer.
 There are plenty of free resources online that you can check out.

 See that you are eating well.
 You don't have to go all health food and nerdy about a good and wholesome diet but cut out the rubbish, reduce the fast food if you can.
 Reduce alcohol consumption for a while.
-Again, I'm not suggesting become tea-total, but a break from booze can work wonders, and your liver will thank you as it cleans itself out.
+Again, I'm not suggesting becoming tea-total, but a break from booze can work wonders, and your liver will thank you as it cleans itself out.

-Blue Monday For Ever!
+Blue Monday Forever!

 So I am not 'celebrating' Blue Monday as such, but I will encourage mental health and support the struggling.

-Just because it's not really a thing there's no need to be mean about it.
+Just because it's not really a thing, there's no need to be mean about it.